UNSW-ZZSC9020/GitHub/README.md

 ## Engineer a merge conflict

 Merge conflicts are the one necessary downside to git.
-Luckily, they can be avoided most of the time through good use of techniques like branches and regular commits, pushes and pulls.
-They happen when git cannot work out which particular change to a file you really want.
+Luckily, they can be avoided most of the time by using techniques like branches and regular commits, pushes and pulls.
+They happen when git cannot work out which particular change to a file you want.

 A conflict happens, for instance, when two users edit the same line of code and git will not know which of these changes should remain or be discarded.
 As we are now working as single users, we will have to simulate a conflict by changing a file using our local repository and GitHub web interface.

-For this step we will engineer one so you can get a taste of what they are, how they occur and how to fix them.
+For this step, we will engineer one, so you can get a taste of what they are, how they occur and how to fix them.
 This will be the LAST time you will want one.
-The process may seem involved but it is quite common when multiple people are working at a time.
+The process may seem involved, but it is quite common when multiple people are working at a time.

 1. Change line 1 of HelloWorld.md to `# This line will conflict with another change`
 2. Add, commit and push your changes to master